Social privilege: Heterosexual privilege

 Heterosexual privilege can be defined as "the rights and unearned advantages bestowed on heterosexuals in society".
 There are both institutional and cultural forces encouraging heterosexuality in society.
 Sexual orientation is a repeated romantic, sexual or emotional attraction to one or multiple genders.
 There are a variety of categories including heterosexual, gay, lesbian, and bisexual.
 Heterosexual is considered the normative form of sexual orientation.

 Heterosexual privilege is based in the existence of homophobia in society, particularly at the individual level.
 Between 2014 and 2018, 849 sexual orientation related hate crimes were committed in Canada.
 Despite the fact that Canada legalized same-sex marriage in 2005 and has enshrined the protection of the human rights of all people of all sexual orientations, there is still societal bias against those who do not conform to heterosexuality.

 Beyond this, institutions such as marriage stop homosexual partners from accessing each other's health insurance, tax benefits or adopting a child together.
 Same sex marriage is legal in only 27 countries, mostly in the northern hemisphere.
 This results in an inability for non-heterosexual couples to benefit from the institutional structures that are based on heterosexuality, resulting in privilege for those who are heterosexual.

+White privilege

+Peggy McIntosh and scholars like Brian Lowery and Taylor Phillips discuss white privilege, highlighting the unseen benefits white individuals enjoy due to their race.
+McIntosh describes it as an invisible knapsack of unearned advantages, leading to limited perspectives and empathy towards marginalized groups.
+Taylor Phillips and Brian Lowery's research further elaborates on how whites tend to hide their privilege from themselves, maintaining the status quo and hindering progress toward equity.

+Male privilege

+Male privilege encompasses the advantages men experience solely due to their gender.
+Peggy McIntosh notes that males are conditioned not to recognize their privilege, leading to obliviousness and perpetuation of the privilege hazard.
+Real-life examples, such as unequal distribution of household chores, illustrate how male privilege remains invisible to men due to societal norms.Tal Peretz expands on McIntosh's concept, questioning if men tend to overlook or critically examine their privilege.

+Class privilege

+Class privilege refers to the benefits individuals enjoy based on their social or economic status.
+Taylor Phillips and Brian Lowery's study reveals that when confronted with their privilege, individuals tend to defend themselves, attributing success to personal efforts rather than acknowledging systemic advantages.
+This defensive response shields individuals from accepting their unearned advantages, representing a form of privilege hazard.
+Shai Davaidai and Jacklyn Stein's works delve into perceptions of wealth and poverty, highlighting the impact of environments on individuals' views of their circumstances.